-- 487. Public registration.
+This version is out of date

+484. 485.
+Qualification through long-term practical experience.
+Combination of practical training and theoretical instruction.

+Continuing education

+486. Continuing education.

+Registration
-- 488. Registration of non-EEA auditors and statutory auditors.

-- 489. Registration of audit firms.

-- 490. Updating of registration information.

-- 491. Responsibility for registration information.
+487. 488.
+489. 490.
+491. 492.
+Public registration.
+Registration of non-EEA auditors and statutory auditors.
+Registration of audit firms.
+Updating of registration information.
+Responsibility for registration information.
+Language.

-- 492. Language.

 Professional ethics, independence and objectivity

 493. 494.
 495. 496.
 497. Professional ethics and scepticism.
 Independence and objectivity.
 Employment by audited entities of former audit personnel.
 Preparation for the statutory audit and assessment of threats to independence.
 Independence and objectivity of the statutory auditors carrying out the statutory audit on behalf of audit firms.

 Confidentiality and professional secrecy

 498. Duty of confidentiality and professional secrecy.

 Organisational requirements

 499. 500.
 Internal organisation of statutory auditors and audit firms.
 Organisation of the work.

 Fees and scope of audit

 501. 502.
 Audit fees.
 Scope of the statutory audit.

 Auditing standards and audit reporting

-503. 504.
-505. Auditing standards.
-Statutory audits of consolidated financial statements.
-Audit reporting.
+503. Auditing standards.

 Quality assurance

-506. Quality assurance systems.

-Investigations

-507. Investigative capability.
-Power to obtain information and documents
+504. Statutory audits of consolidated financial statements.